miku/solrbulk/README.md

     $ solrbulk
     Usage of solrbulk:
       -commit int
             commit after this many docs (default 1000000) -cpuprofile string
             write cpu profile to file
       -memprofile string
             write heap profile to file
       -optimize
             optimize index
       -purge
             remove documents from index before indexing (use purge-query to selectively clean) -purge-pause duration
             insert a short pause after purge (default 2s) -purge-query string
             query to use, when purging (default "*:*")
       -server string
             url to SOLR server, including host, port and path to collection -size int
             bulk batch size (default 1000)
+      -update-request-handler-name string
-      -v	prints current program version
+            where solr.UpdateRequestHandler is mounted on the server, https://is.gd/s0eirv (default "/update") -v    prints current program version
       -verbose
             output basic progress
       -w int
             number of workers to use (default 4)
       -z    unzip gz'd file on the fly

 Example
 -------